5-Day Oahu Itinerary with Kids: The Perfect Family Vacation Plan

 Where to Stay

-For this itinerary, I recommend basing yourselves in Waikiki for the convenience.
-You are close to the airport, restaurants, and the southern shore attractions, and day trips to the North Shore and windward side are manageable from here.
-If you prefer a quieter, more local experience, Kailua is a wonderful alternative -- but know that you will add driving time to several of the activities on this itinerary.
+For this itinerary, base in Waikiki for convenience.
+Close to airport, restaurants, southern shore.
+Day trips to North Shore and windward are manageable from here.
+If you want quieter and more local, Kailua is a wonderful alternative - but you add driving time to several activities.

 Getting Around